Demak Sultanate: Etymology

-History of the Demak Sultanate
+History

 Formation

 During the reign of Wikramawardhana of Majapahit, during the period from 1405 to 1433, a series of Ming armadas naval expeditions led by Zheng He, a Muslim Chinese admiral, arrived in Java.
 This Chinese expedition supported the establishment of the Muslim state of Malacca in the first half of the 15th century, later assisted by the establishment of Muslim Chinese, Arab and Malay communities in northern ports of Java such as Semarang, Demak, Tuban, and Ampel; thus Islam began to gain a foothold on the northern coast of Java.

-Demak's origins are uncertain although it was apparently founded in the last quarter of the 15th century by a Muslim known as Raden Patah (from the Arabic name Fatah, also called "Pate Rodin" in Portuguese records, and "Jin Bun" in Chinese records).
-There is evidence that he had Chinese ancestry and perhaps was named Cek Ko-po.

-According to tradition, Sunan Ampel ordered Raden Patah to establish an Islamic learning center in the Glagah Wangi village in coastal Central Java.
+According to later Javanese tradition, Sunan Ampel ordered Raden Patah to establish an Islamic learning center in the Glagah Wangi village in coastal Central Java.
 Soon the village grew to become the center for dawah activities among distinguished Islamic proselytizers, traditionally known as Wali Songo or "the nine saints".
 At that time Glagah Wangi was a small fiefdom belonging to Majapahit.
 It was the only Majapahit fiefdom with a Muslim ruler.
 Then the name was changed to Demak, and it grew further by the establishment of a madrasa Islamic school and pesantren boarding school.

 Raden Patah

 The foundation of Demak is traditionally attributed to Raden Patah (r.
 1475–1518), a Javanese noble related to Majapahit royalty.
-At least one account stated that he was the son of Kertabhumi, who reigned as king Brawijaya V of Majapahit (1468–1478).

-According to tradition, Raden Patah was the son of Majapahit King Kertabhumi with his concubine, a Chinese princess who resided in the Majapahit palace.
-She was supposedly given away when unknowingly pregnant with the king's child to be betrothed to the regent of the vassal state of Palembang.
-There Raden Patah was born in 1448 with the name Raden Hasan.
-After coming of age, he went to Ampel Denta in Java (now Surabaya) to learn from Sunan Ampel, a prominent ulama.
-Sunan Ampel betrothed him to his daughter, Nyai Ageng Malaka.
-Subsequently, in the 1470s, Sunan Ampel sent him to establish a new settlement in Glagah Wangi, Central Java.
-Through Sunan Ampel's recommendation, Raden Hasan was appointed as the regent of Glagah Wangi by King Kertabhumi of Majapahit, with the title Adipati Bintara.